 **Users are more trusting of retargeted adverts when they understand how they work**

 Internet users with a moderate or high comprehension of how cookies work are nearly three times more likely to click on a retargeted advert than those with low or no comprehension.

 56% of high comprehension users said they’re comfortable seeing adverts that are based on their browsing behaviour.
 But only 16% of those with low comprehension said the same.

 17% of users with low comprehension said they find it “alarming” to see an advert that is clearly targeting them based on previous browsing behaviour.

 Among those who remember seeing adverts that appeared to be based on previous browsing history, half of those in the low comprehension group believed their personally identifiable data had been used.
-It’s no wonder these users experienced alarm.
+It’s no wonder these users experienced alarms.
 This goes to support our theory that educating consumers could go some way to improving conversion rates.